grandeto/gdriver/readme.md

 The code is obtained by following the instructions printed inside `gdrive_auth_value.txt` in your home directory and authenticating with the google account for the drive you want access to.
-This will create a token file inside the `.gdrive` folder in your home directory.
+This will create a token file inside the `~/.gdrive` folder in your home directory.

 Note that anyone with access to this file will also have access to your google drive.